Cally Jane Beech Strips Naked To Show Off Baby Bump

 Cally is set to have a normal birth but she has chosen a different approach when it comes to the placenta with the first weeks of birth.
 She says that she isn’t planning much but she is indeed planning on having her placenta made into pills as she had been informed that it helps with postnatal depression.

-[Image by Eamonn M. McCormack/Getty Images]
+[Featured Image by Eamonn M. McCormack/Getty Images]